stasBigunenko/http/Readme.md

 All services working through Docker with docker-compose file, or you can work through Kubernetes as well.

-Added queu service through RabbitMQ.
+Also added service with queues through RabbitMQ.

 If the enviroment variables will be empty of any wanted storage, the connection will be using default credentials.